(1) IntroductionWesterbeck and Meyerowitz (R2) are calling street photography as:

 William Klein (born 1928) is an American-born French photographer noticed for his ironic approach and his extensive use of unusual photographic techniques against the established art styles.

-Stephen Shore (born 1947 in New York City) began artistic photography at the age of fourteen, with 24 Shore became a solo exhibition at the MoMA.
+Stephen Shore (born 1947) began artistic photography at the age of fourteen, with 24 Shore became a solo exhibition at the MoMA.

 Shore is known for his composed colored includes of banal scenes and objects.

-Joel Meyerowitz (born 1938 in New York City) began photographing in 1962 as a 'street photographer' in the tradition of Henri Cartier-Bresson, Robert Frank and Eugene Atget.
+Joel Meyerowitz (born 1938) began photographing in 1962 as a 'street photographer' in the tradition of Henri Cartier-Bresson, Robert Frank and Eugene Atget.
 In the mid 60´s, along with Stephen Shore and William Eggleston he was an early advocate of color photography.

 His work has appeared in over 350 exhibitions and he is the author of 15 books, including 'Bystander: The History of Street Photography'.